 Plants under plastic bags retain moisture and even capture what the plants produce by transpiration.
-Don’t use plastic bag as a greenhouse for succulents, though, they can definitely tolerate neglect, but won’t tolerate this kind of moisture.
+Don’t use plastic bags as a greenhouse for succulents, though, as they can definitely tolerate neglect, but won’t tolerate this kind of moisture.

 Perhaps an unexpected freeze is forecast and you hope to save the buds on potted flowering and/or fruit producing shrubs outside.
 If the bush is small enough to cover, you can fit a clean plastic garbage bag over or around it and possibly save the buds.
 For larger shrubs, you can even cover with a sheet or a plastic tarp.
 You may also use a dark colored bag if that’s all you have.
 Make sure to remove the bags early the next day, particularly if the sun is shining.
 Plastic intensifies the suns’ rays and your buds can quickly go from the risk of freezing to burning.

 In general, when using a plastic bag greenhouse, your container should be in a shady spot.
 This is particularly true if you must leave the plants covered for a long period of time.
 If you use a plastic bag to cover sprouting seeds, let them get a few brief peeks of sun when possible.
 Also, in this situation, remove the plastic bag for an hour or so every few days.

 Check the soil moisture and allow them to get some air circulation to avoid damping off.
 Any plants covered in plastic benefit from running a fan and fresh air, but not from indoor heating in most cases.
 Pricking small pinholes in the plastic can also help with air circulation while still providing the moisture necessary for growing.

 Using a Plastic Bag Greenhouse